 It is believed that during these 15 days the Lord resides in a place about 20-25 km’s away from Jagannath Temple Puri known as Brahmagiri.
 The form of Lord Jagannath worshiped here is known as Alarnath.
 In these 15 days, authentic food is prepared similarly to Puri Mahabhog.
 People come in huge numbers to seek the blessing of God in the Jagannath Temple complex.

-The Three Majestic Chariots
+The Three Majestic Chariots of Rath Yatra

 Nandighosh Rath – The Chariot of Lord Jagannath

 The chariot of Lord Jagannath is called Nandighosh Rath.
 It is also known as Garudadhwaja and Kapidhwaja.
-The easiest way to identify the Chariot of Lord Jagannath is by color of the covering of the chariot.
+The easiest way to identify the Chariot of Lord Jagannath is by the color of the covering of the chariot.
 The chariot of Jagannath has a yellow and red color canopy and it is also the largest of the chariots.

 Significance of Nandighosha Rath